Why it Pays to Layer Up in Winter

 It can be a tricky decision-making process to know what to wear in the winter: the sun might be shining outside but the temperature might be hovering around zero.
 Equally, it could be chucking it down with rain and milder than a Dutch cheese.
 So how do you get it right?

-One thing’s for sure, with the ability of the British weather to change faster than a speeding ticket, you will need a technical ‘layering system’ that wicks away sweat and allows you to run comfortably in a range of temperatures and unpredictable conditions.
+One thing’s for sure, with the ability of the British weather to change dramatically from day to day, you will need a technical ‘layering system’ that wicks away sweat and allows you to run comfortably in a range of temperatures and unpredictable conditions.

-- A lightweight, form-fitting base layer or compression top (to insulate and wick away moisture).
+- A lightweight base layer or compression top (to insulate and wick away moisture).

 - A looser-fitting insulating long-sleeved running top, to trap a layer of warm air and to continue transporting sweat vapour to the outside of your layering system.